Johnson Ferry Trail on the Chattahoochee River

 Johnson Ferry Trail: the hike

 The hike departs the North Johnson Ferry Trailhead (view maps and driving directions), following a gravel road from the northeast corner of the parking area.
 After passing a marshy wetland on the left, the trail splits into three; this hike turns right at the split, following the narrow trail eastbound toward the Chattahoochee River.

 The trail reaches the river’s banks at .2 mile, arcing northeast to follow the wide-flowing Chattahoochee River upstream.
 Decent views of the river are sporadic in the dense forest lining the river’s banks.
 The trail rises above the river’s banks, and several trailside benches offer views of the wide-flowing, glassy river.

 The trail meanders to the west at .35 mile and again at .55 mile, tracing the inlets of Arrowhead Creek and Owl Creek as they flow into the Chattahoochee River.
-At each of the inlets, the Johnson Ferry Trail reaches a gravel road in a clearing; after crossing the channel, the hike veers right on a narrow singletrack trail to return to the river’s banks.
+At each of the inlets, the trail reaches a gravel road in a clearing; after crossing the channel, the hike veers right on a narrow singletrack trail to return to the river’s banks.
 (Sections of the trail have been rerouted here in a restoration effort, so follow signs for the latest trail course.)